Topological Josephson parametric amplifier array: A proposal for directional, broadband, and low-noise amplification: Topological protection against disorder

 \section{Topological protection against disorder}

-The last remarkable property of the topological JTWPA is the robustness to disorder, which can highly facilitate its experimental realization with current superconducting circuit technology.
-The origin of the topological protection lies in the presence of an intrinsic chiral symmetry of the extended Hamiltonian ${\cal H}(\omega)$ in Eq.~(\ref{Hext}), and in the robustness of the breaking of TRS via $\phi=\pi/2\neq 0$.
-Smooth changes due to disorder cannot modify the symmetry class of the edge states of ${\cal H}(\omega)$, and the topological steady-state phase persists as long as the disorder strength is smaller than the gap, $\delta x\ll \Delta_{\rm top}$ \cite{porras_topological_2019,ramos_topological_2021,wanjura_correspondence_2021}.
+The last remarkable property of the topological \tr{JPA array} is the robustness to disorder, which can highly facilitate its experimental realization with current superconducting circuit technology.
+The origin of the topological protection lies in the presence of an intrinsic chiral symmetry of the extended Hamiltonian ${\cal H}(\omega)$ in Eq.~(\ref{Hext}), and in the robustness of the breaking of time-reversal symmetry (TRS) via $\tr{\bar{\varphi}}=\pi/2\neq 0$.
+Smooth changes due to disorder cannot modify the symmetry class of the edge states of ${\cal H}(\omega)$, and thus the topologically amplifying steady-state persists as long as the disorder strength \tr{is not larger than} the gap, $\delta x < \Delta_{\rm top}\sim 0.3\kappa$ \cite{porras_topological_2019,ramos_topological_2021,wanjura_correspondence_2021}.
 Here, $\delta x$ denotes the standard deviation of any system quantity $x$, assumed to be normally distributed around the mean values discussed in previous sections.
-Note that for robust breaking of TRS we also require that the disorder in the phase fulfills $\delta\phi\ll \phi$.
+Note that for robust breaking of TRS, we also require that the disorder in the phase fulfills \tr{$\delta\varphi \ll \bar{\varphi}$.}

-Fig.~\ref{fig4:disorder}(a) displays the topological gap $\Delta_{\rm top}/J$ for the same topological phase shown in Fig.~\ref{fig2:topology}(d).
-We see that the gap grows with $g_c/J$ and decreases towards the border of the phase \footnote{Due to finite size effects, $\Delta_{\rm top}$ does not vanish at the interface with the trivial region $E_0>1/N$.
-In the thermodynamic limit $N\rightarrow\infty$, zero energy modes become exact $E_0=0$ and the gap vanishes exactly at the boundary.}.
-Therefore, topological protection is optimal at the middle of the topological phase, where the gap is large $\Delta_{\rm top}/J>0.3J$ and the steady-state is far from the instability region.
-Here is where we have placed the three operation points $P_1$-$P_3$ [cf.~\ref{fig4:disorder}(a)].
-In the following we demonstrate the robustness of the topological JTWPA at $P_1'$.
-The behavior for $P_2$ is similar and for $P_3$ is slightly less robust due to the larger ${\rm Re}[\zeta]$ (see Appendix~\ref{DisorderExtra}).